 How Does Laser Hair Removal Work?

-Since laser hair removal is usually opted to get rid of hair permanently, the entire treatment process could take anywhere from 6 months to about 2 years.
+Since laser hair removal is usually opted to get rid of hair permanently, the entire treatment procedure could take anywhere from 6 months to about 2 years.
 A number of factors govern the time duration such as the rate of hair growth, the hair constitution, previous sessions, etc. In the initial stages, most professionals recommend a minimum of 6 laser removal sessions to be able to see progress.
 Once the initial phase is completed, a repeat treatment is required once in 6 weeks to fully remove any trace of excessive hair.
 Even after that, minimal hair regrowth is possible which might deem the requirement of another session.

 How Effective Is Laser Hair Removal?

-Concerns Of Laser Hair Removal While Pregnant
+Problems That May Arise If You’ve Laser Hair Removal Treatment While Pregnant

 - A basic laser hair removal treatment can take anywhere from 6 months to a year.
 This would mean that the sessions will continue in the later stages of your pregnancy as well.
 Not only will your body have trouble moving around and staying in a position that is required for the treatment, but the sensitivity of your skin and other areas of the body will be higher, too.
 This could cause you irritation or discomfort during the treatment.